smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

 common pitfalls and bugs as well as to enforce a common style for APIs designed with Smithy.

-This document provides a kind of "cookbook" of examples for using, suppressing, and modifying Smithy Validators.
+This document provides a "cookbook" of examples for using, suppressing, and modifying Smithy Validators.